 - 1. test\Biospam.py The actual test code for your module. - 2.
-Biospam [optional]- A directory where any necessary input files will be located.
-Any output files that will be generated should also be written here (and preferably cleaned up after the tests are done) to prevent clogging up the main Tests directory. - 3. output/Biospam [for print-and-compare tests only] This file contains the expected output from running test\Biospam.py.
+Biospam [optional]-A directory where any necessary input files will be located.
+If you have any output files that should be manually reviewed, output them here (but this is discouraged) to prevent clogging up the main Tests directory.
+In general use a temporary file/folder. - 3. output/Biospam [for print-and-compare tests only] This file contains the expected output from running test\Biospam.py.
 This file is not needed for unittest-style tests, since there the validation is done in the test script test\Biospam.py itself.